 We have a medical professional on site 24 hours a day at Camp Hochelaga.
 Our camp Health Team works hard to prevent sickness and injury by making sure campers eat well, stay hydrated, and have fun safely.
 In the event that your child gets sick or hurt at camp we will care for them in our medical facility, contact you if the injury or illness is anything more than minor, and place a call to emergency services if the severity of the health concern or injury warrents.

-We residential camp industry standards which state that no child or person with head lice can remain on site at camp.
+We operate by residential camp industry standards which state that no child or person with head lice can remain on site at camp.
 We will provide a discrete and thorough head check for all campers on check-in day.
 Campers with evidence of head lice (including live lice or nits) at check-in will be asked to leave camp to complete a treatment and will be welcome to return once entirely free of head lice, as determined by the camp Health Team.

 Check the Camp Hochelaga Family & Camper Handbook for resources on lice identification and successful treatment!
 Camp Hochelaga strongly recommends checking your camper's head for lice a few days prior to their first day of camp.

 Waterfront safety is a top priority at camp.
 Our Red Cross certified waterfront director is on site 24 hours a day and works directly with the lifeguarding team to provide leadership and guidance.
 All of our lifeguards are Red Cross certified and practice in service training and drills regularly.
 The majority of Camp Hochelaga’s lifeguards are certified on site by the Camp Director who is a Red Cross certified Lifeguard Instructor.
 At Camp Hochelaga we divide our waterfront into separate swim zones and require that all campers take a swim test before they may enter the water.
 We also offer swim lessons free of cost for campers at any swim level.